 Eni collaborates with the most cutting-edge universities and research centres in Italy and throughout the world, so as to live the values that inspire its operations from a scientific as well as other standpoints, values such as innovation, internationalisation and excellence.
 Placing academic knowledge alongside business pragmatism is a winning formula and is becoming increasingly vital for us, since it enables us to tackle the challenges posed by the global context with a completely open mind.
 Our technical-scientific research is mainly carried out at our in-house laboratories in San Donato Milanese and Novara, but the collaboration network with leading external organisations promotes the creation of new synergies capable of generating genuine breakthroughs, both scientific and industrial.

 The partnerships with research centres and universities have recently been widened by strengthening our link with the National Research Council (CNR), an agreement initially made in 2009 and renewed in 2014.
 A Joint Research Agreement (JRA) was signed in March 2019 to establish four joint research centres in southern Italy, an opportunity to reflect and discuss ideas on sustainable environmental and economic development in Italy and throughout the world.
 Researchers at the laboratories, located at currently existing operational or research centres, will collaborate on key areas such as the decarbonisation of the energy sector, the promotion of the circular economy and bioeconomy, all the way to the development of innovative and sustainable water systems and agricultural techniques.
-At the research centre in Lecce they will be studying climate change in the Arctic; in Gela the use of magnetic confinement fusion for the creation of clean energy will be addressed; in Metaponto attention will be on the sustainable and innovative management of the water cycle; and in Portici the development of low carbon emission agriculture will be studied.
+At our research centre in Lecce we will study climate change in the Arctic, while in Gela we will be making clean energy from magnetic confinement fusion.
+The centre in Metaponto opened in November 2019, and its focus is on innovative solutions and technology in the service of efficiency and optimising water management, so as to make the most of water resources.
+In Portici, meanwhile, we will study how to develop agriculture with low CO2 emissions.

 Thanks to specific framework agreements, in Italy our partnerships with the Polytechnic Universities of Milan and Turin have become more consolidated than ever.
 In addition to the promotion of courses covering the oil and gas sector to form part of energy engineering degree courses, the partnership with the Polytechnic University of Milan has also led to the planning and creation of a 2nd level University Master's Degree in Energy Innovation, which was launched on 26 November 2018.